 After Day 28, women of child bearing potential will need to return to the clinic every month for a urine pregnancy test for approximately 6 months after stopping the study treatment.
-For men, we will contact you every month for six months so we can remind you about the importance of not getting your partner pregnant.
+For men that are capable of having children, we will contact you by phone every month for 6 months so we can remind you about the importance of not getting your partner pregnant.